The 10 Best Font Pairings for Your Website

 We’ll start with what fonts can communicate.
 Selecting a group of fonts that go together for your website is a bit like picking out what you’re going to wear in the morning.
 When you’re contemplating your closet, your goals are usually to assemble an outfit that represents who you are, and that doesn’t feature mismatched items.
 Your choices should frame your personality rather than take it over.

-Readability is one of the most important factors here, as visitors to your site won’t hang around if they have to decipher your words or if a combination of too many fonts has them rubbing their eyes.
+If you've read up about typography, you'll know that readability is one of the most important factors here.
+This is because visitors to your site won’t hang around if they have to decipher your words or if a combination of too many fonts has them rubbing their eyes.
 What’s more, search engines like Google take note of short browsing sessions on your site, or almost immediate clicks on the ‘Back’ button, which will affect your display ranking on results pages.

 To avoid that fate, here are some pro tips we’ve compiled for you to keep in mind as you design your website.
 Or you can use them to seriously impress your friends with your extensive fun facts about fonts.
 You do you.